mozzarelli3/mozzarelli3/README.md

 I made some good progress on my understanding of completing the different kinds of requests (GET, PUT, POST, etc.).
 I successfully applied these to the project and I think I'm slowly starting to get the hang of it all.

 ### Day 17 - File systems in JS
 Today I spent the morning continuing with our project, made some good progress, then spent the rest of the session completing a workshop on using the file system in node.js.
 This I found very challenging, we weren't able to complete the first ticket as we had so many errors, but after a discussion on the SoC slack, it is starting to make a little more sense.
 Looking forward to finishing up the REST API tomorrow and presenting it to the rest of the cohort.

-### Day 18 -
+### Day 18 - Backend Hackathon
+Final day of the week and today is hackathon presentation day!
+This week has been tough, and a change from familiarity but I have enjoyed it far more than expected.
+The presentation went well, the team and I got good feedback.
+We almost finished all the tasks (GET, POST, PUT requests), but didn't manage to finish the DELETE request.
+Today, I also had a productive meeting with my mentor.

+## Week 4

+### Day 21 - Recap of backend
+Monday marked the first day of database week, but instead of jumping straight in, we are going back over the fundamentals of last week's backend project.
+This should set us up nicely to be able to incorporate it with what we learn in SQL this week when we start the hackathon.

+### Day 22 - SQL!
+Today I started learning SQL.
+So far, it feels like a very nice language to use - it's very readable and logical.
+I have completed a few basic SQL workshops to start this week off.
+I'm hoping by the end of this week I will feel more confident with backend code.

+### Day 23 - SQL Murder Mystery
+Within the bootcamp, my team and I were tasked with solving a murder using SQL.
+It was a great way to put our newly found SQL skills to the test and cement our knowledge.
+It was a fab game, and everyone enjoyed playing it.
+After this, I had another online SQL workshop to complete.
+This has left me feeling more confident with SQL.

+### Day 24 - SQL and REST API
+Today was the day we connected SQL to everything we had done last week.
+As part of this weeks hackathon, we are connecting a REST API to a database using Postgres.
+This so far has been challenging, but a great way to recap last weeks skills.
+Bring on tomorrow!

+### Day 25 - SQL and REST API continued